Dynamic-Book/doc/3-References/100-DyboApp/README.md

 contains individual stroke morphs, which are Bézier curves.

-A special paper morph -- the `AnnotatorMorph` -- can decorate a target Morph (DrGeoView, etc.) to attach user handwriting.
-Ideally each submorph of the target Morph should also receive handwritten annotations.
+A special paper morph -- the `AnnotatorMorph` -- can decorate a target view (interactive geometrz, simulation, time line, text editor, etc.) to attach user handwriting.

 The annotator morphs are inserted in the paper of the page.
+It is paper in paper.

 Below, samples of preliminary works on the paper morph handwriting: